tech3371/imap_processing/docs/source/external-tools/cdf/cdf_introduction.rst

 Attributes
 ----------

 Attributes are essentially (key=value) pairs inside the CDF, similar to a python dictionary object.
-It stores detail information about data variable.
+It stores detailed information about data variable.

 Attributes come in two forms: